 Financial Aid Withdrawal & Refund Policy

-In the event that a student drops classes or leaves Saint Mary’s College of California, an on-line formal withdrawal must be processed with the Registrar's Office.
-The student should also contact the Financial Aid Office to fully understand any ramifications to their student aid.
+In the event that a student drops classes or leaves Saint Mary’s College of California, an on-line formal withdrawal must be processed with the Office of the Registrar.
+The student should also contact the Financial Aid Office to fully understand any negative ramifications or changes to their student aid and repayments.

 Return of Title IV Funds is a federally mandated policy that applies only to students who receive federal financial aid and who withdraw, drop out, are dismissed, or take a Leave of Absence prior to completing 60% of a term.
 The Return of Title IV Funds policy does not apply to students who reduce their units and remain enrolled.
 Return of Title IV Funds will be used to determine how much aid, if any, must be returned to Title IV programs.
 The Title IV funds considered in the policy are the Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, Federal Direct Subsidized Stafford Loan, Federal Direct Unsubsidized Stafford Loan, and the Federal Direct Graduate PLUS Loan.
 The policy does not apply to the Federal Work-Study program.